Who we are

 Our Behavioral Health Services will work with you to overcome barriers; and help you take steps to achieve your goals.

-We provide a variety of person centered services including Case Management, Service Coordination, Employment, Education, Housing, Peer Supports and more.
+We provide a variety of person-centered services including Case Management, Care Coordination, Employment, Education, Housing, Peer Supports and more.

 Targeted Case Management